bitkarrot/talks-and-micro-apps/README.md

 ### Microapps

+- [NIP98 sample code](https://github.com/bitkarrot/NIP98-js-client) - NIP98 client demo in vanilla js (API auth in another repo)

+- [NpubLogin](https://github.com/bitkarrot/npublogin) - Simple nostr login examples

+- [Zaplist](https://zaplist.hivetalk.org/) - A simple Nostr micro app that will Generate a grid of who sent you zaps, so you can add it to a blog or project page and thank them for their support.
+Inspired by contrib.rocks

+- [PostaNota](https://github.com/bitkarrot/posta-nota) -  A simple Nostr kind 1 posting app.
+No distractions, no nonsense, only posting to help you stay focused and efficient at producing content. [https://postanota.hivetalk.org](https://postanota.hivetalk.org)

 - [Sendsats.to](https://sendsats.to) - A way to autogenerate a lightning invoice based on a lightning address.

 - [LNBits - Simple Registration Form with LNBits pay button + Airtable](https://github.com/bitkarrot/simple-reg-lnbits-form/) - Similar to BTCPay button but automatically generates an invoice.